hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `metadata` - (Required) Standard pod's metadata.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata)
 * `spec` - (Required) Spec of the pod owned by the cluster
-* `target_state` - (Optional) A list of the target statuses of the pod that indicate whether it was successfully created.
+* `target_state` - (Optional) A list of the pod phases that indicate whether it was successfully created.
 Options: "Running", "Succeeded", "Failed".
 Default: "Running".
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase")

 ## Nested Blocks